stouch/osm-to-admincodes-mapping/README.md

-# World administrative areas : From OSM/WOF/Geoname id to _AdminCodes_
+# World administrative areas : From OSM/WOF/Geoname id to _AdminCode_

 What we call _AdminCode_ is a common 2-3 digits (or letters) of an administrative area.
 For example, the subarea "Saône-et-Loire", in France, is _71_.